m1010j/conway/README.md

     ```console
     $ git clone https://github.com/m1010j/conway.git && cd conway/
     ```
 2.  a.
-Select one of the built-in example worlds:
+Run `conway` script without any arguments and select one of the built-in example worlds:

     ```console
     $ ./conway